epogrebnyak/credit-risk-replication/README.md

 This pages has describes some  replication excercises in banking and credit risk modelling.

-There is a [background reading page](background.md) with more references.
+There is a [background reading page](background.md) with textbook references and course links.

-Code source is on [Github](https://github.com/epogrebnyak/credit-risk-replication) and in notebooks in Google Colab.
+This page code source is on [Github](https://github.com/epogrebnyak/credit-risk-replication) and in notebooks in Google Colab.

 ## Why make these excercises?